-In reviewing the budget and budget justification, reviewers will provide scores to the extent applicants have thoroughly:
+In reviewing the budget and budget justification, reviewers will provide scores to the extent applicants thoroughly:

-- 5.1 Outlined a clear and realistic line-item budget and narrative budget for the federal and non-federal share of project costs associated with implementing program requirements.
-The budget thoroughly explains how the funds requested are necessary and essential to accomplish the scope of services that is reasonable in all aspects, including the calculation of the cost per person served.
-This should include the costs of sending at least one key staff person to attend the annual national RHY grantee training, annual regional training, and any other travel for technical training that will be funded by the grant.
-(0-5 points) - 5.2 If applicable, provided a reasonable estimated cost for equipment, software, and training in the proposed budget for RHY-HMIS computer equipment and client software or noted the organization already has the equipment.
-(0-1 point) - 5.3 Detailed any additional funding, aside from FYSB funding, the organization has to support the activities to support the BCP Project as described in Section 1.
-(0-2 points) - 5.4 Demonstrated how oversight of federal funds will be conducted and how grant activities and partner(s), including child welfare and juvenile justice agencies, will adhere to applicable federal and programmatic regulations.
-(0-2 points)
+5.1 Outlines a clear and realistic line-item budget and budget narrative for the federal and nonfederal share of project costs associated with implementing the program requirements.
+The budget thoroughly explains how the funds requested are necessary and reasonable to accomplish the scope of services, including the services accomplished through a sub-awarded entity and the calculation of the cost per person served.
+This must include the costs of sending at least one key staff person to attend the annual national RHY grantee training, annual regional training, and any other travel for technical training that will be funded by the grant.
+(0-5 points)

+5.2 If applicable, provides a reasonable estimated cost for equipment, software, and training in the proposed budget for RHY-HMIS computer equipment and client software, or state if the organization already has the equipment.
+(0-1 point)